JuliaDiff/ChainRules.jl/docs/src/math.md

     - ``d::\mathcal D``: a value ``d`` of type ``\mathcal D``, or the assertion that the value ``d`` has type ``\mathcal D`` </br>
     - ``\mathcal D <: \mathbb D``: the type ``\mathcal D`` is a subtype of the type ``\mathbb D``.
 In particular, we are only concerned with the case of ``\mathbb D`` being a type-union.
 So in this case it can be seen as also saying that ``\mathcal D`` is a member of the type-union ``\mathbb D``.

+### On Computational Practicalities and Errors.
+In this writeup we will ignore many of the practicalities of computation.
+For example we will treat `Float64` as if they were the real number field.
+We will also ingore basically all errors (except `MethodError`s).
+In particular, we will ignore overflow and underflow, and even `ArgumentError`s.
+If you attempt to add a ``3 \times 3`` matrix to a ``4 \times 4`` matrix, then indeed that does not work.
+However, we will not let that prevent that from letting us say that `Matrix` is a differential for `Matrix`.
+Roughly speaking on consider all requirements on functions to he an option to do this or throw an error.
+E.g. that `a + b = c`, to be `a + b = c` or `a + b` throws an error.

 ## Part 1: What is a Differential ?

 We begin by considering some function we would like to differentiate.